-During the time I lived in India, there have been many instances when people showed me things like a furniture product, artwork, website or a presentation that they had created and asked me for my opinion.
+During the time I lived in India, there were multiple instances when people showed me things like a furniture product, artwork, website or a presentation that they had created and asked me for my opinion.
 Since I felt that it was my responsibility to give them my feedback that could help them improve their creation, I would give them my honest opinion mentioning the errors or flaws that I had observed in their work.
 I found to my utter dismay that they got upset when I offered them my constructive criticism!
 On the other hand, when someone from Germany asked me for my opinion regarding something created by them, they would be extremely happy if I found faults and pointed them out to them!
-Due to their aim for perfection, they usually don’t look for someone who would pamper and inflate their ego through appreciation and lavish praises but they look for those who would tell them what they could do in order to achieve hundred per cent perfection.
+Due to their aim for perfection, they usually don’t look for someone who would pamper and inflate their ego through appreciation and lavish praises, but they look for those who would tell them what they could do in order to achieve a hundred per cent perfection.